-Doug Boyd, Michael Demakiling, Dianne Flood, Sherry Lee, Jordan Royer, Sandra Severs, Ian Sutherland, Colby Young, Jeremy Zhao
+Doug Boyd, Michael Demakiling, Dianne Flood, Sherry Lee, Dawn Moorhouse, Jordan Royer, Sandra Severs, Ian Sutherland, Colby Young, Jeremy Zhao

 President: Sandra Severs